 The Three Founders of the IOTA Foundation

 Holger Kother – Holger has spent his career in various IT projects at multinational companies over the past 15 years.
-At IOTA he is concerned with creating partnerships between the foundation and the integrators and partners interested in using the IOTA technology.
+At Iota as the Director of Partnerships he is concerned with creating partnerships between the foundation and the integrators and partners interested in using the Iota technology.